sebastianbergmann/phpunit/tests/README.md

 * `tests/unit` holds tests that are "regular" PHPUnit tests (implemented using `PHPUnit\Framework\TestCase`)
 * `tests/end-to-end` holds tests in the [PHPT](https://qa.php.net/phpt_details.php) format
 * `tests/end-to-end/phar` holds PHAR-specific tests that are not part of the regular `end-to-end` tests
-* `tests/static-analysis` holds test fixture that is used for static analysis of PHPUnit's API using Psalm
 * `tests/_files` holds test fixture that is used by tests in `tests/unit` and/or `tests/end-to-end`

 ## Running the Test Suite